Anyone

 So I missed the glass.
 Still, I managed to grab a handful of waves.
 I saluted on my 3rd or 4h wave today, and went in.

-Grondin.
+When I got to the Wall after surfing, I ran into Kim Grondin.
 She told me about a mutual friend, who's 22 year old son was just diagnosed with a serious form of Liver cancer.
 He's a Football player.
 Plays college ball.
 The news made me ill.
 But it also strengthened my resolve, as to why I'm doing this daily surfathon.
 Cancer, I hate it.

-That's 23, I'll be back tom
+That's 23, I'll be back tomorrow

 Surfing Heals All Wounds...